kingsdigitallab/african-rock-art/_coll_featured_site/twyfelfontein.md

       content_type_id: chapter
     title_internal: 'Namibia: featured site, chapter 5'
-    body: "Such interpretations are made on the basis that the artists followed the same cultural tradition as the ancestral San\\|Bushman.
+    body: "Such interpretations are made on the basis that the artists followed the same cultural tradition as the ancestral San&#124;Bushman.
 The few examples of painted rock art at the site certainly appear to conform to the hunter-gatherer tradition found elsewhere in Namibia.
 Following this approach, the geometric engraved forms may be interpreted as illustrative of so-called ‘entoptic’ phenomena: shapes and patterns observed when entering a trance state, though an alternative